GBrachetta/Fattoria/README.md

 4. The website was immediately published and a green tab appeared with a link to the live website.
 5. The link obtained is the one displaying at the top of this document.

-This project can be ran locally by going to this <a href="https://github.com/GBrachetta/MS1-Fattoria">Repository link</a> and clicking on the <strong>Clone or Download</strong> button and copying the link provided.
+This project can be ran locally by going to this <a href="https://github.com/GBrachetta/MS1-Fattoria" target="_blank">Repository link</a> and clicking on the <strong>Clone or Download</strong> button and copying the link provided.

 ![alt text](./readme_imgs/clone.png "Cloning Repo")